We’re an affiliate

 Again, don’t forget a toggle switch [Amazon Link] so you can control the power of the lights.
 Next, take a bunch of pictures and show off the light installed on your Power Wheels to all your friends.

 How Much Battery Power is Left on Power Wheels

-Adding a Voltage meter is nice as well, this will help you monitor how much power is left in the Power Wheels battery.
-The images and product info were provided by Reddit user: reddawg5115 and he used the voltage meter to know when it was time to leave the park and head home.
+Adding a battery meter is nice as well, this will help you monitor how much power is left in the Power Wheels battery.
+The images and product info were provided by Reddit user: reddawg5115 and he used the voltage meter [Amazon Link] to know when it was time to leave the park and head home.

 This way he wouldn’t get halfway home and need to carry or push the Power Wheels the rest of the way.
 My huge thanks for the information provided!